-In fact, most people we ask aren’t able to quickly answer this.
+In fact, most of the people we ask aren’t able to quickly answer this.

 Do you have any crowns, root canals or implants in your mouth?
-If so, can you point to which teeth they are?
+If so, can you point to each one?

 If you want to massively improve your oral health, here’s the very best way to get started.
 No, it’s not buying some products or information.
 It’s just a tool for supporting your oral health by getting to know your mouth.
 And the best part is that it’s FREE!